kubeflow/website/content/en/docs/pipelines/multi-user.md

 ### When using the SDK

-First, you need to connnect to the Kubeflow Pipelines public endpoint using the SDK.
+First, you need to connect to the Kubeflow Pipelines public endpoint using the SDK.
 For Google Cloud, follow [these instructions](/docs/gke/pipelines/authentication-sdk/#connecting-to-kubeflow-pipelines-in-a-full-kubeflow-deployment).

 When calling SDK methods for experiments, you need to provide the additional